-- ► For pressure specifications, see the "Mechanical construction" section. - Only operate the device within the specified limits! - ► The Pressure Equipment Directive (2014/68/EU) uses the abbreviation "PS".
+- ▶ Pressure specifications, 🗊 Technical Information, "Mechanical construction" section. - Only operate the device within the specified limits! - ► The Pressure Equipment Directive (2014/68/EU) uses the abbreviation "PS".
 The abbreviation "PS" corresponds to the MWP (maximum working pressure) of the device.

 Refer to the following standards for the permitted pressure values of the flanges at higher temperatures: